nocturlab/vi-v/design/README.md

 To set an hello world with modules, you basically just have to do this :

-You create modules file :
+You create modules using input (Start) and output (End) :

+![Workflow Game Test][workflow_game_test]
-![Workflow Hello World 01][workflow_hello_world_01] You will set an entry, and an output. entry and output can have values or just flow.

-And you use the module created before :
+You will set an entrypoint, and output. entry and output can have values or just flow and you use the module created before.
-![Workflow Hello World 02][workflow_hello_world_02]